 At the time of approving the financial statements, the Directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for the foreseeable future.
-In considering going concern, the Directors consider the current financial position and performance of the business as well as reviewing financial information for a period of at least 12 months from the date of approval of the financial statements.
-Given the strong and liquid balance sheet position, the ability of the Group to generate operating cash in a challenging market, the full year effect of the successful acquisition of The Poke and the completion of the acquisition of tvguide.co.uk, the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+In considering going concern, the Directors consider the current financial position and performance of the business, as well as reviewing financial information for a period of at least 12 months from the date of approval of the financial statements.
+In considering going concern, the Directors consider the current financial position and performance of the business, as well as reviewing financial information for a period of at least 12 months from the date of approval of the financial statements, including plausible downside scenarios.
+Given the strong and liquid balance sheet position, the proven ability of the Group to generate operating cash in a challenging market, increasing profitability and successful bolt on acquisitions in the current and prior periods, the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 The going concern basis of accounting has therefore been adopted in preparing the financial statements.